elhumble/SHO_analysis_2020/README.md

 -------------
 Most intermediate data files required to run these scripts are available on the Dryad Digital Repository.
 All other files can be generated using scripts from the [first part](https://github.com/elhumble/SHO_reseq_2020) of the pipeline.

-`/scripts` contains a few extra scripts that are required
+`/scripts` contains a few extra scripts that are required for analyses.

 ###### Please feel free to [get in touch](mailto:emily.humble@ed.ac.uk) if you have any questions.